Kathleen Fisher: Early life and education

 Fisher was born in 1969 in San Marino, California.
-Her father was an investment professional and her mother was a homemaker.
+Her father was an investment professional and her mother worked peripatetically in engineering, providing an example "that women could do math, science, or anything else we put out mind to.
 She graduated from San Marino High School before attending Stanford University.

 In her freshman year she decided to take a computer science course to learn how to use the IBM PS/2 Model 60 computer her dad had bought her.
 Interested in the material she took another class and came across the Halting Problem.
 She found the proof behind it simple yet elegant and the experience marked a turning point in her interest in computer science.
 She graduated Stanford with distinction in 1991 with a B.Sc in Math and Computational Science and stayed on at Stanford for her graduate studies.

 In 1996 she graduated with a Ph.D in Computer Science under the supervision of Dr. John C. Mitchell.
-Her thesis was entitled Type Systems for Object-Oriented Languages.
+A Hertz Fellow during the tenure of her graduate work, Fisher's doctoral thesis was entitled Type Systems for Object-Oriented Languages.